flexyford/impagination/README.md

   loadHorizon: 10,
   // fetch in pages of 5 (default 10)
   pageSize: 5,
-  // this fake fetch function returns a page where the "records" *are*
+  // this fetch function returns a page where the "records" *are*
   // the offsets
   fetch: function(pageOffset, pageSize, stats) {
     stats.totalPages = 5;